ssbc/ssb-index-feeds-spec/README.md

 Then the identity can be linked between metafeeds:

 ```
-{ type: 'linked/link', from: '@mf', to: '@othermf' }
+{ type: 'linked/link', genesis: '%abc', from: '@mf', to: '@othermf' }
 ```

 Once @othermf posts a similar message, the identity is linked and the creator of the identity should send the private key of the identity to the new member.
+Messages of a feedless identity are tangled using the initial message.

 The identity can be extended with members by having all current members linking the new feed and the new feed linking back.